Yakokse/PEARL/README.md

 ## Specializer
 Performs partial evaluation of a program with respect to a given specialization input.
-The specialization is given as a sequence of `variable = value` declarations.
+The specialization is given as a sequence of `variable = 'constant` declarations.
 For examples see the "test/progs" folder.

 ### Options